 Role of Data Science in Material Discovery and Development

 The design space of materials development is considerably high-dimensional.
-For instance, the chemical space of organic compounds consists of 1060 potential candidates.
+For instance, the chemical space of organic compounds consists of 10 to the 60th power potential candidates.
 The challenge is to discover unidentified novel materials from the huge landscape that exhibit desirable material properties.
 In the traditional procedure, computational chemistry methods, such as the first principle calculation, have been the central analytic tool.
 Scientists hypothesize material structures based on experience and intuition, and properties of the designed materials are assessed computationally and experimentally.
 The data-driven approach has been paid much attention as a promising alternative that can promote enormous savings on time and costs in the labor intensive and time-consuming trial-and-error procedure.

 Bayesian approach to data-driven materials discovery

 The aim of our study is to create a novel material design method by the integration of machine learning and quantum chemistry calculation.
 The method begins by obtaining a set of machine learning models to forwardly predict properties of input material structures for multiple design objectives.
 These models are inverted to the backward model through the Bayes’ law.
 Then we have a posterior probability distribution which is conditioned by desired properties.
 Exploring high probability regions of the posterior, it is expected to identify new materials possessing the desired target properties.
 Under industry-academia partnerships, we are putting into practice this Bayesian material design method.

 Ikebata, H., Hongo, K., Isomura, T., Maezono, R., Yoshida, R. (2017) Bayesian molecular design with a chemical language model, Journal of Computer-Aided Molecular Design, 31(4):379-391.

 XenonPy, Python Library on Representation & Learning for Materials Data